-Based upon our current operating plan, we believe that our existing cash, cash equivalents and restricted cash as of December 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements into 2024.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents, marketable securities, and restricted cash as of December 31, 2021, together with the \$60 million upfront from Acadia and the proceeds since December 31, 2021 from the Sales Agreement of \$7.5 million, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
-We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations for the foreseeable future.
-We will continue to seek funds through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
+We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
-If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+If we raise additional debt, making capital expenditures or declaring dividends.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise capital, we will need to delay, reduce or terminate planned activities to reduce costs.